RaziAbbas/java-ilp-master/README.md

   $ git submodule init
   $ git submodule update
 ```
-* ledger-rest-websocket-api: Basic code for the Java ILP ledger simple implementation compliant with the rest API and Websocket API found at:
+* ledger-rest-websocket: Basic code for the Java ILP ledger simple implementation compliant with the rest API and Websocket API found at:
     - https://github.com/interledgerjs/five-bells-ledger

   This also means it must be compliant with the ilp-connector plugin found at: